hoppscotch/hoppscotch/README.md

 ### Local development environment

 1. [Clone this repo](https://help.github.com/en/articles/cloning-a-repository) with git.
+2. Install pnpm using npm by running `npm install -g pnpm`.
-2. Install dependencies by running `pnpm install` within the directory that you cloned (probably `hoppscotch`).
+3. Install dependencies by running `pnpm install` within the directory that you cloned (probably `hoppscotch`).
-3. Start the development server with `pnpm run dev`.
+4. Start the development server with `pnpm run dev`.
-4. Open development site by going to [`http://localhost:3000`](http://localhost:3000) in your browser.
+5. Open development site by going to [`http://localhost:3000`](http://localhost:3000) in your browser.

 ### Docker compose